Home » Tax News » Tax Planning » Is Overtime Pay Taxed Under the One Big Beautiful Bill?

 Key Takeaways:

-• Overtime earnings are still subject to payroll taxes (Social Security and Medicare) and state income taxes, unless your state enacts similar deductions.
+• Overtime earnings are subject to Social Security and Medicare taxes withheld from your gross pay, which contribute to your retirement and healthcare benefits, as well as applicable state income taxes unless your state enacts similar deductions.

 • Employers must still withhold full taxes from overtime pay; the deduction is applied when you file your tax return, potentially increasing your refund.